maidsafe/temp_safe_network/README.md

 ### Linking exception

-safe_core is licensed under GPLv3 with linking exception.
+sn_client is licensed under GPLv3 with linking exception.
 This means you can link to and use the library from any program, proprietary or open source; paid or gratis.
-However, if you modify safe_core, you must distribute the source to your modified version under the terms of the GPLv3.
+However, if you modify sn_client, you must distribute the source to your modified version under the terms of the GPLv3.

-See the LICENSE file for more details.
+See the [LICENSE](LICENSE) file for more details.